skrysmanski/blogtext/tests/readme.txt

 ----------------------------------

 1. Download and installed the desired Wordpress version
-2. Install and activate BlogText plugin
+2. Install and activate BlogText plugin from the BitBucket repository
-3. Delete all existing pages and then empty the trash (link on the pages overview page)
+3. Run the tests (under Tools/BlogTextTests).
-4. Import "Wordpress"
+4. Check whether the output files have changed.

 Manual WP-integration tests